doc-ai/tensorio-ios/README.md

 **Single Valued Outputs**

-In some cases your model might only output a single value in one of its output layers.
-Consider the housing price prediction model we discussed earlier.
+In some cases your model might output a single value in one of its output layers.
+Consider the housing price model we discussed earlier.
 When that is the case, instead of wrapping that single value in an array and returning an array for that layer, TensorIO will simply output a single value for it.

 Consider a model with two output layers.
 The first layer outputs a vector of four values while the second outputs a single value: